Kino ARMATA: The House That People Built

 In 2015, after an initiative from Prishtina cultural enthusiasts and the willingness from the EU authorities to move ahead with the project, a concept paper and an action plan were drafted outlining the steps for returning the cinema to the public and establishing a center that would enrich a relatively poor Prishtina’s cultural offering.
 There was a preliminary consensus that the building might be transferred for ownership or use to Prishtina municipality, who would in turn operate the cinema for the benefit of its citizens.
 This paper attempted to describe and propose the resolution of legal, technical as well as programming challenges of this transfer process after all necessary legal matters are settled between international stakeholders (UN, EU) and the municipality of Prishtina.

-them getting back something that was off-limits for the last 20 years, behind barb-wire fences.
+Some of the opportunities included the possibility for developing a viable film culture, revitalization of public space including the surroundings of the building, quality and variety of film/cultural offer including special programming for children and youth, creation of a hub for developing a larger network of film experts, enthusiasts, cinema-goers, festivals, etc., a new meeting point for local and even regional artists of all trades, as well as an important message from the EU about ownership of the public space by the citizens – and them getting back something that was off-limits for the last 20 years, behind barb-wire fences.
 There were various threats of course, including political disagreements in the Prishtina Municipal Assembly that could create potential difficulties and delays for the transfer, passive attitude towards the project, lack of budget for running cost and political intrusion.
 At the media event organized for the launch of the study, Prishtina Mayor pledged full support for the establishment of a new cultural institution after the EU authorities leave the premises.

 After thirty years almost to the day, Prishtina got its public cinema back on 25 April 2018.
 Kino ARMATA is an independently run cultural institution with its main premises being owned by the state (under the Ministry of Public Administration), given to the Prishtina Municipality for use, managed by the independent foundation that is in charge of the program and operations.
 This is a unique scenario in Kosovo where the state authorities, Municipality and local community have joined forces to create an independent cultural body.
 It is a functioning model where state and local resources assist the cultural community in operational and technical aspects, with the sole aim of providing independent programming.
 From the very beginning, Kino ARMATA has been providing regular public program including film retrospectives of important directors, actors, and special interest topics, concerts promoting local and international alternative and experimental artists, talks and debates on various public interest topics, etc.